 Special attention is paid to attendance in this regard.
 If a student has an FA grade in a term, that student will be placed on Attendance Probation.
-A student who has received 3 FA grades during their time at Troy ESL Troy, will be dropped from Troy ESL for failure to make satisfactory progress.
-A student who does not pass a level after repeating it once will be given a Study Plan and a notice of Probation. (see Probation section for more information)
+A student who has received 3 FA grades during their time at Troy ESL Troy, will be terminated from Troy ESL for failure to make satisfactory progress.
+Once a student who does not pass a level, they will be given a Study Plan and a notice of Probation. (see Probation section for more information)